Biden's $1.9 trillion COVID-19 bill wins final approval in House

 But the bill is popular with the public.
 A Reuters/Ipsos national opinion poll, conducted March 8-9, showed that 70% of Americans support the plan, including majorities of Democrats and Republicans.
 Among Republicans, five out of 10 say they support the plan, while nine out of 10 Democrats supported it.

 The legislation could have high stakes for both parties.
-If it succeeds in giving the economy a major boost, it also could improve Democrats’ political fortunes as they attempt to hold onto their slim majorities in Congress going into the 2022 midterm elections.
+If it succeeds in giving the economy a major boost, the plan could improve Democrats’ political fortunes as they attempt to hold their slim majorities in Congress in the 2022 midterm elections.

-“We think it will have significant consequences for the American people, economically, politically and even going to their faith in government,” Senate Majority Leader Chuck Schumer said after the vote.

-Only one House Democrat, Jared Golden of Maine, voted against the package, saying the high cost endangered the recovery.
+Only one House Democrat, Jared Golden of Maine, voted against the package, saying its high borrowing costs endangered the recovery.

-“Borrowing and spending hundreds of billions more in excess of meeting the most urgent needs poses a risk to both our economic recovery and the priorities I would like to work with the Biden administration to achieve,” Golden said.

-Democrats hold a narrow 221-211 majority in the House and, without Republican support, could afford to lose few Democratic votes.]

 States that voted for Trump in the November election are due to get a larger amount of education and child-care aid per resident than those that backed Biden, according to estimates from two congressional committees.